-Joint Statement by Business Roundtable and the TransAtlantic Business Dialogue1
+Joint Statement by Business Roundtable, the TransAtlantic Business Dialogue and the European Round Table of Industrialists

 Overview of a New Transatlantic Partnership Vision

 We welcome the new U.S.-EU High Level Working Group on Jobs and Growth and the U.S. and EU government leaders' declared intent for it to consider the full range of trade and investment measures that could be taken to revitalize and intensify our strong economic relationship.
 We are concerned, however, that absent a clear and compelling vision of a more strategic, dynamic and forward-looking partnership, the effort will not fulfill its promise.